 Outline

-Speech pathologists work with many different people and a variety of different communication challenges, for example giving feeding advice to a mother whose baby has a cleft palate, helping a child with a stutter to speak more fluently or assisting an adult who has had a stroke or a brain injury to regain their communication skills.
+Speech pathologists work with a diversity of people and communication challenges.
+They may provide feeding advice to the parents of a baby born with a cleft palate, help a child with a stutter to speak more fluently, and help an adult who has had a stroke or a brain injury to regain their communication skills.

-This course gives you the skills you need to work in this field, developing your understanding of typical and acquired communication development, swallowing disorders and clinical practice in speech pathology.
+In this course, you will gain an understanding of typical and acquired communication development, swallowing disorders and clinical practice in speech pathology.

-What jobs can the Bachelor of Science (Speech Pathology) (Honours) lead to?
+What jobs can the Speech Pathology course lead to?

 Careers